Sheriff says deputy accidentally shot and killed suspected burglar during struggle

 UPDATE: The sheriff's office has identified the deputy who shot and killed Christopher Whitfield during a suspected burglary earlier this week.

-Sheriff Jeff Travis says Glen Sims Sr. and another deputy were called to the incident early Monday morning.
+Sheriff Jeff Travis says deputies Glenn Sims Sr. and Houston Frazee were called to the incident early Monday morning.
 The deputies reportedly spotted Whitfield in a fenced-in area behind the store wearing a dark hoodie and with three bags in his hands.

 Whitfield allegedly fled the business, heading toward a nearby field and ignored commands from the deputies to stop.
 Sims then fired a shot into the ground in an attempt to make Whitfield stop.